PimCoumans/pixelrock-nl/_posts/2024-07-17-ok-video-hello-again.markdown

 ---
 layout: post
-title: Hello Again, OK Video
+title: The New OK Video: More Editing Features
 # date: 2024-07-25 00:00:24 +0200
-summary: OK Video has been rewritten and stuff
+summary: OK Video has been completely rewritten and gotten so much more capable
 ---

 {% include image.html url="/assets/ok-video/okvideo-header.png" %}

 Some exciting news: OK Video — my video app you should definitely try — has received a huge update with a bunch of new features!
 It’s literally a completely new app and I couldn’t be more proud of the result.
+Everything you know and love is still there, recording your videos is just as easy as it ever was.
+But now, you know, better!

 Read on if you want to hear more about all this, but of course you can [check it out yourself](https://okvideo.app/download) right now!